 A record 24 million sign up for ACA plans, Biden administration says

-This week the Biden administration announded that a record 24 million people have enrolled in health insurance plans from Affordable Care Act marketplaces.
-All of that could change, though, with President-elect Trump taking office later this month.
-NPR's Selena Simmons-Duffin reports.
+The Biden administration says a record 24 million people have enrolled in health plans from Affordable Care Act marketplaces.
+NPR's Selena Simmons-Duffin reports that could change when President-elect Trump takes office.

 SIMMONS-DUFFIN: That's Cynthia Cox of KFF, a non-partisan health research organization.
 She says the past few years, there were clear reasons for those record numbers, like lower premiums and higher demand because of the COVID pandemic.
 Nothing big changed this year that would keep pumping up demand.